shigeru-takehara/UltraBroker/README.md

 - it's secure.
 - It's easy to register and de-register workers.

-There is MajorDomo protocol (https://rfc.zeromq.org/spec/7/).
-It's very good capability, but actual implementation would be complex, and "heatbeat" is too chatty in TCP/IP communication.
+This broker is inspired by MajorDomo protocol (https://rfc.zeromq.org/spec/7/).

 In Java, there is very stable Servlet container, that is in a way similar to handle servlet objects while the MajoDomo handles workers.
 Combining the concept of the MajoDomo and maturity and stability of the Servlet container, we could build a broker that would does like the Major protocol, which is this UltraBroker.